Our Colleges

 Men 39%

-5% of staff are from overseas, 4% from the EU
+4% of staff are from the EU and 2% from overseas outwith the EU

 College Chairs